mikamai/onesignal-ruby/README.md

 - `feature/my-awesome-branch` are personal, dedicated branches for working on actual features.
 They are merged in develop once completed and then deleted.
 - `hotfix/my-awesome-fix` are special branches dedicated to bugfixes that compromise the library functionality.
 They are merged in both master and develop and then deleted.

+[CHANGELOG](CHANGELOG.md) entries MUST be added for every change made to the source code.

 ## License